4.45 from 9 votes

 Ingredients

-• ¼ cup all-purpose flour, use cassava or arrowroot for Whole30
+• ¼ cup all-purpose flour, or cassava or arrowroot for Whole30

-• ¼ cup vegetable oil, use olive oil or ghee for Whole30
+• ¼ cup vegetable oil, or ghee or olive oil for Whole30

 • ½ yellow onion, diced